 - Cream of Tartar: Whip the egg whites with cream of tartar.
 Cream of tartar keeps the air in the egg whites suspended so they hold their shape when mixed into the heavy cake batter and again when baked in the oven.
 You can skip it if needed and whip the egg whites by themselves, but the cake layers will taste denser.

 - Buttermilk: I tried a mix of sour cream and whole milk, but taste testers enjoyed the buttermilk version better.
-Adding flavor and moisture, buttermilk is used in many baking recipes.
+Adding flavor and moisture, buttermilk is used in many baking recipes including this confetti cake.
 See recipe note about a DIY buttermilk substitute.

 Video Tutorial: How to Make Perfect Yellow Cake